Bay of Many Coves / Miritū Bay: Naming

 Bay of Many Coves is a reference to the many small bays situated within it.
 A number of these bays, and those throughout the Marlborough Sounds are named after poets and characters from literature.
 Ironically the Bay of Many Coves only has one of the locality that uses the word cove in its name, and even that was initially called Cockle Bay.

+Contained geographies

-Taumoana/Snake Point and Bull Head
+Snake Point and Bull Head

-Taumoana/Snake Point is located on the eastern point at the entrance to Miritū / Bay of Many Coves, while Bull Head is located on the western point.
-Both points have rocks below them and should be given a wide berth, especially Taumoana / Snake Point, which has a large reef extending out beneath the waves.
+Snake Point is located on the eastern point at the entrance to Bay of Many Coves, while Bull Head is located on the western point.
+Both points have rocks below them and should be given a wide berth, especially Snake Point, which has a large reef extending out beneath the waves.